Scicom-AI-Enterprise-Organization/small-malaysian-lm/README.md

 ## Hyperparameters

 1. 131072 token batch size.
-2. 100 warmup with 2e-5 learning rate.
+2. 100 warmup with 2e-5 warmup-stable-decay schedule.
 3. Fused AdamW optimizer.
-4. Because we are using 5090s, we are only able to do BF16 Flash Attention 2 v2.8.3 out of the box for now.
+4. Because we are using B200s, we are only able to do BF16 Flash Attention 2 v2.8.3 out of the box for now.
 5. https://github.com/apple/ml-cross-entropy Kahan summation FP32.
 6. Single GPU, feel free to add DDP by your own.
 7. Gradient checkpointing.

+## WanDB

+We also recorded MFU and Throughput per second, WanDB project at https://wandb.ai/aies-scicom-scicom-ai/small-malaysian-lm